 When to Give Your Notice to Vacate

-How much notice your landlord must receive depends on several factors, including state law and the terms of your lease.
-Timeframes for when to give your notice to vacate can vary from 30 to 60 to 90-day notices.
-Determining the correct timeframe starts with reading your rental agreement.
-There, you’ll find details regarding whether you should give a 30, 60, or 90-day notice.
+The notice period that you give your landlord depends on several factors, including state law and the terms of your lease.
+Timeframes for when to give your notice to vacate can vary from 30- to 60- to 90-day notices.
+Determining the correct amount of time to give your notice before the end of your tenancy starts with reading your rental agreement.
+There, you’ll find details regarding whether you should give a 30-, 60-, or 90-day notice.

 Some states, like California, require tenants to provide landlords with at least 60 days’ notice before vacating their rental.